Ventnor Heritage Centre

 Society members have free entry to our popular monthly meetings with speakers on a wide range of local history subjects.
 We produce newsletters for our members, and a report on our annual activities and work is sent to all members each year after our AGM.

-We are a registered Charity, run and managed by volunteers, and rely on membership subscriptions along with admission charges to the Museum, donations and sales of our publications to pay our day-to-day expenses.
+We are a registered Charity, run and managed by volunteers, and to pay our day-to-day expenses we rely on membership subscriptions, donations from visitors to the Museum and for research work, and income from sales of our publications .
 If you would like to support the work of the Society, please consider becoming a member.

 Exhibitions, stories, images . . .